OpenGradient/erc-onchain-agent/agent-erc.md

 }
 ```

+- `InputDescription`: Describes all parameters that the tool expects.
+The agent might use this metadata to generate the input values for tool use.
+- `ParamDescription`: Describes a single parameter that the tool expects.
+The agent might use this metadata to generate a value for the specific paramter for tool use.
 - `name`: Gives a meaningful and reasonably unique name to the tool.
 Agents could use this to decide when it’s appropriate to use this tool.
 Example could be TokenTransferTool, ViewBalanceTool.
 - `description`: Gives a short description of what the tool does, and when it should be used.
 Agents could use this description to decide if it’s appropriate to utilize this tool.
 An example might be: "Transfers tokens from one user to another".
 - `inputDescription`: Describes the format of the input (if any) the tool expects to receive.
 Agents will use this to generate an input based on the specific task they want to achieve.